johnrm174/model-railway-signalling/README.md

             Train approaches, the signal will then be "released" to display its "normal" aspect.
             When a signal is in "approach control" mode the signals behind will display the appropriate aspects (when updated based on the signal ahead).
-These would be the normal aspects for "Release on Red" but for "Release on Yellow", the signals behind would show flashing yellow and flashing double-yellow aspects as appropriate.
+These would be the normal aspects for "Release on Red" but for "Release on Yellow", the colour light signals behind would show flashing yellow / double-yellow aspects as appropriate.
   Mandatory Parameters:
       sig_id:int - The ID for the signal
   Optional Parameters:
       release_on_yellow:Bool - True for Release on Yellow - default = False (Release on Red)

-clear_approach_control - This "releases" the signal to display the normal aspect and should be
+clear_approach_control (sig_id:int) - This "releases" the signal to display the normal aspect.
-            called when a train is approaching the signal.
-Note that signals can also be released when the"release button" (displayed just in front of the signal if specified when the signal was created) is activated - either manually or via an external sensor event. sig_id:int - The ID for the signal
+            Signals are also automatically released when the"release button" (displayed just in front of the signal if specified when the signal was created) is activated, either manually or via an external sensor event.

 signal_overridden (sig_id:int) - returns the signal override state (True='overridden')
                                  Function DEPRECATED (will be removed from future releases) use "signal_state" function to get the state of the signal

 approach_control_set (sig_id:int) - returns the signal approach control state (True='active')
                                  Function DEPRECATED (will be removed from future releases) use "signal_state" function to get the state of the signal
 </pre>

 ## Track Occupancy Functions
 <pre>
+Public types and functions:

 section_callback_type (tells the calling program what has triggered the callback):
      section_callback_type.section_updated - The section has been updated by the user